Centering Sessions is Michigan’s first

 through…

-• Group members get access to 1 hour of group therapy per week in addition to their 3 hours of clay instruction.
+• Group members get access to both focused clay instruction and thoughtful and reflective group therapy each week.
 Our therapy sessions cover a broad range of topics, but our Core Goal is always to help people:

 1. Reduce symptoms of depression and anxiety.